cockroachdb/bincheck/README.md

 You can use the little pencil button to edit the file directly through the GitHub UI (no need to fork the repo); just make sure to select the "start a pull request" option.
 The PR will automatically kick off checks to verify the release. macOS and Linux binaries are verified by TravisCI; Windows binaries are verified by AppVeyor.
-If the checks complete successfully, you are done!
+If the checks complete successfully, you can merge the PR and you're done!

 ## The nitty-gritty